-pH/alkalinity
+pH/Alkalinity

-It is recommended that the potential of hydrogen (pH) of the wastewater be between 6.8 and 8.0 to maintain consistent nitrification.
+It is recommended that the pH of the wastewater be between 6.8 and 8.0 to maintain consistent nitrification.
 It is also important to have a consistent pH to allow the bacteria to acclimate.
 Alkalinity will act as a buffer in controlling the change in pH.
 In order to verify that enough alkalinity is available to stabilize the pH, it is recommended that the effluent alkalinity be at least 50 mg/L with a level of 100 mg/L preferred.
-The process of nitrification will consume 7.14 milligrams (mg) of alkalinity per 1 mg of ammonia converted to nitrate.
-Therefore, having high influent ammonia can significantly reduce alkalinity reducing the nitrification rate.
+The process of nitrification will consume 7.14 mg of alkalinity per 1 mg of ammonia converted to nitrate.
+Therefore having high influent ammonia can significantly reduce alkalinity reducing the nitrification rate.
 Systems with low alkalinity that experience large swings in pH or pH levels outside of the recommended operating range should:

-- Add alkalinity in the form of chemical addition. - Consider internal recycle of denitrified wastewater back to the pretreatment unit.
+- Add alkalinity in the form of chemical addition. - Consider internal recycle of nitrified wastewater back to an anoxic zone ahead of the aeration zones to assist in dentification.
 Half of the alkalinity used to nitrify can be recovered through the denitrification process. - Check influent for toxic condition contributing to high/low pH.